 How to make your product content readable by AI shopping agents

 AI agents shortlist products by reading facts and evidence, not design.
-To be recommended, fix three surfaces: structured data, plain-text claims, and a review/UGC corpus an agent can reach.
+Fix three surfaces: structured data, plain-text claims, and a reachable review corpus.

 The PDP read perfectly to a human shopper and almost nothing to an LLM scraping it for an answer.
 The gap between those two reads is not aesthetic.
 It is structural: paragraphs vs facts, prose vs schema, brand voice vs canonical phrasing.
 What follows is the audit we run on every onboarding.